LEATHER CARE FAQs

 A: Its best to use a leather protector such as LRC’s , this is best done either before the leather becomes soiled, at the point of purchase or after cleaning the cars leather interior this helps prevent colour staining from materials like denim or newsprint and also significantly reduces wear and tear on leather bolsters, seams, stitching and entry/exit points in the vehicle.
 Scuffing cant be stopped due to things like buttons on clothing etc, but using the protection cream four times a year will help reduce this from possibly happening and keeping your leather in far better condition that it would have been before.
 For further information contact firstname.lastname@example.org

 Q: My handbag is brand new and it has mildew all over it.
-Why has this happen, what can I do to remove it and to help stop it happening in the future?
+Why has this happened, what can I do to remove it and to help stop it happening in the future?

 A: This can be prevented by storing in a cool, dry, airy place.
 Do not store in polythene.
 I would suggest you wipe off existing mould, with a wool pad dampened in a pure white vinegar solution.
 Contact our specialist site for handbag repairs .